 Safe Harbor 401(k) Plans for Small Businesses

 Every small business owner understands the importance of a robust retirement plan.
 It secures a comfortable future for employees.
 Additionally, it is an essential tool for attracting and retaining top talent.
-One such potent tool in the retirement plan arsenal is the Safe Harbor 401(k) plan.
+One such potent tool in the retirement plan arsenal is the Safe Harbor 401(k) plan which is now used by 35% of small businesses surveyed in 2023.

 Safe Harbor 401(k) plans are increasingly popular among small businesses.
 In fact, a 2022 study found that nearly half of Safe Harbor retirement plans chose a non-elective plan design.
 These plans automatically pass certain annual tests that conventional 401(k) plans are subject to by adhering to two key requirements - mandatory contributions and participant notices.
 The outcome is a win-win situation where business owners, especially highly compensated employees, can maximize their annual contributions without fearing additional employer contributions due to failed testing.
 This assurance, coupled with the flexibility of contribution options, has made the Safe Harbor 401(k) plan the preferred choice for many small businesses.